BDanalysis/dipins/README.md

   args3: second fastq file

+  args4: the output directory. the result file name is insert_result.txt.

-  args4: the configuration file（DIPins.properties in dipins/run directory）.Before running, you need to modify the content in the configuration file
+  args5: the configuration file（DIPins.properties in dipins/run directory）.Before running, you need to modify the content in the configuration file

-  args5: the name of your reference sequence (ie the string behind the character '>' in the fasta file)
+  args6: the name of your reference sequence (ie the string behind the character '>' in the fasta file)

-  eg：bash runTerminal.sh ../example/genome.fa ../example/example1_1.fq ../example/example1_2.fq DIPins.properties chr21
+  eg：bash runTerminal.sh ../example/genome.fa ../example/example1_1.fq ../example/example1_2.fq ../out DIPins.properties chr21

 --------------------------------------------------------------------------------